avidonaty1/CMSC447-Proj/README.md

 npm run dev
 ```

 5. Use the link provided to run.
 It will look something like:
 http://localhost:5173/

 ## Troubleshooting

+You may need to run npm audit fix after running npm install.

 If the page does not load properly, ensure that the file paths are correct.
 Clear the browser cache if style updates are not reflecting.